harendranathvegi9/spark-cassandra-connector/doc/14_data_frames.md

 fox  40
 ```

-There are also some helper methods which can make creating data frames easier.
+There are also some helper methods which can make creating Datasets easier.
 They can
 be accessed after importing `org.apache.spark.sql.cassandra` package.
 In the following
-example, all the commands used to create a data frame are equivalent:
+example, all the commands used to create the Dataset are equivalent:

 #### Example Using Format Helper Functions
 ```scala